ritmps/Surround360/surround360_render/CALIBRATION.md

 * Capture a single frame using the Surround360 capturing software in a scene with plenty of features, that is, containing objects with sharp edges and corners of different sizes.
 A good example is the interior of an office.

 * Unpack the frames and run the ISP step to get RGB images.
 Put them in a separate directory.
-For this example we assume they are in ~/Desktop/geometric_calibration/rgb/cam[0-16]/000000.png
+For this example we asumme they are in ~/Desktop/geometric_calibration/000000/isp_out/cam[0-16].png

-* Go to surround360_render and run the following command:
+* Go to /surround360_render and run the following command:
 <pre>
 python scripts/geometric_calibration.py \
 --data_dir  ~/Desktop/geometric_calibration \
---rig_json $PWD/res/config/camera_rig.json \
+--rig_json ./res/config/17cmosis_rig.json \
---output_json ~/Desktop/geometric_calibration/camera_rig.json \
+--output_json ~/Desktop/geometric_calibration/17cmosis_calibrated_rig.json \
 --save_debug_images
 <pre>

-* This generates a new JSON file, camera_rig.json, to be used when rendering by just copying it to the output directory, e.g. ~/Desktop/render/config/camera_rig.json.
+* This generates a new JSON file, 17cmosis_calibrated_rig.json, to be used in the Rig Geometry File field (rig_json_file flag) when rendering.
 It also generates debug images under ~/Desktop/geometric_calibration showing the accuracy of the calibration process.
+NOTE: use the new_rig_format flag to render using this new JSOn file.